jazzyray/mirror-standards/gtg.md

-# Good to Go Health Standard
+# Good to Go Standard

 Synopsis: Ontotext DSP services must provide a standard operation health status mechanism.
 All RESTful services must provide a /__gtg endpoint.
 The endpoint will enable client to inspect the operational health of the service instance.
 The /__gtg endpoint is expected to return a simple status only and not provide information of dependent service status.
 The /health endpoint should be used to inspect the aggregate health from all external dependencies.